shivamsk/company-product-api/README.md

 7. Need to improve linting and add more rules in eslint.
 8. Add code level comments and API documentation using swagger
 9. Improve pagination query.
+10. Add Salt and store passwords using bcrypt